Using GastroElm Plus

-In acute cases, you can double the recommended doses above.
-It is best to give two additional doses through out the day instead of giving twice as much at one time.
+During acute illness, you can add an additional dose or two during the day as needed.
+It is best to give additional doses through out the day instead of giving twice as much at one time.

 1. Fill with 3-4 ounces of water.
 If you use a slightly larger container use 4 oz of water.
 If you use these small snack cups you can use 3 ounces and then add a 3/4 tablespoon of powder so it doesn't get too thick.

 2. Add 1 tablespoon (or slightly less) of GastroElm Plus powder.

 3. Shake for ten seconds and allow to sit for a minute.
 It will turn into a smooth gel.
 Use an oral syringe to measure the correct dose for small animals.